kolemor/CPSC449-Project_4/README.md

 `sh ./bin/db_creation.sh`

-- after database creation, you may or may not need to restart your computer to get the servers to run properly.
+- after database creation, you will probably need to stop running the servers and then restarted them for the endpoints to properly connect to the databases.
+You may or may not need to restart your computer to get the servers to run properly.
 They like to be finicky sometimes.

 ### If you want to individually create each database, you can instead run these commands from the main directory